 And by the way, if you're trying to figure out how much to grow per person to secure your family's food supply, don't include more than one pumpkin per person.
 Unless you all REALLY love it.

 Bake your pumpkin in the oven.
+Look for recipes to use up your canned pumpkin, too.
 Turn it into pumpkin-chocolate chip muffins and purees for pies.
 Try roasting the seeds in the oven for a crunch snack.

 Sweet Potatoes